Mind and Matter: Before Descartes

-It was no different in the medieval period.
-As one would expect medieval philosophers had the everyday concept of consciousness.
-Moreover Augustine was one of the most widely read philosophers during the medieval period; consequently \begin{quote} It was a commonplace in medieval philosophy that no one can be in doubt about the existence of one's own soul.
-[Yrj\"{o}nsuuri~\cite{Lagerlund}, p.253] \end{quote} Philosophers were also familiar with Avicenna's argument, that it is possible to imagine oneself as a disembodied soul, without sensory experiences (\emph{ibid}).
-However, they did not have any of the other notions which go to make up the Cartesian concept of consciousness~\cite{Rorty,KennyA,Lagerlund,MarenbonA,MarenbonB,KennyB}.
-The medieval philosopher who is most relevant to the present discussion is Aquinas, since he was the most prominent scholastic philosopher, and consequently the figure most responsible for determining the view which Descartes opposed.
-Unlike Augustine, who was a Platonist, Aquinas was an Aristotelian.
-Nevertheless they had certain things in common.
-In the first place Aquinas, like Augustine considered the soul to be ``whatever makes the difference between animate and inanimate objects'' (Kenny~\cite{KennyB}, p.129).
-So as Aquinas saw it a tree, or a beetle has a soul, just as a person does.
-Moreover the soul is implicated in \emph{every} manifestation of life: in the act of digesting one's food, or the act of conceiving and bearing a child, no less than in the act of thinking.
-In the second place Aquinas, like Augustine and like just about every other medieval philosopher, was primarily interested in those aspects of the soul which make people special.
-It is these which go to make up the medieval concept of mind.
 The soul of a beetle is capable of sensation, so sensation was not considered to be something mental.
 On the other hand neither a beetle, nor any other non-human living organism can have abstract thoughts or take rational decisions (or so medieval philosophers assumed).
 Consequently mind, as medieval philosophers conceived it to be, essentially consists of only two faculties of the soul: intellect and will (see, for example, Kenny~\cite{KennyB} p.16).
 The medieval concept of soul was thus much broader than the Cartesian one, while the medieval concept of mind was much narrower (Descartes, by contrast, identified the concepts of mind and soul).
 From the fact that this was the way in which medieval philosophers parcelled up the phenomena, I think it can already be seen that they were rather unlikely to arrive at anything like the Cartesian concept of consciousness.